deel-ai/xplique/docs/api/concepts/holistic_craft.md

 ## Localizing Concepts with Black-Box Attribution

-`ConceptLocalizer` exposes the fitted encoder and factorizer as a callable that returns one scalar score per learned concept. `compute_concept_attributions()` builds this callable, constructs one-hot concept targets, and applies a compatible black-box explainer to each requested concept.
+`attribute_concepts_to_inputs()` exposes the fitted encoder and factorizer as a callable that returns one concept activation score per learned concept.
+It creates one-hot concept targets and applies a compatible black-box explainer to each requested concept.
+No task `operator` is needed because the targets select concept activation scores directly.

 For an input batch with shape `(N, H, W, C)`, the returned maps have shape `(N, H, W, number_of_concepts)`.
 Channel `k` always corresponds to concept `k`.
 When only a